 Juicy Stakes Poker calls the rake its commission for hosting the games.
 Whether it is technically a commission or a fee is a moot point.
-The poker room takes a small amount from every pot.
+The poker room takes a small amount from every pot or prize pool.

 By the way, one of the best promotions Juicy Stakes Poker has is called the rake back in which players can receive as much as 36% of the rake the poker room took.
 The rake calculator poker rooms use are similar from room to room.

 At Juicy Stakes Poker, there is a rake in every pot unless everyone folded to the big blind before the flop.
 In that rare circumstance, the poker room does not take a rake.

 The way the poker room calculates the rake is a bit complicated so we will walk you through it step by step.

 Click on the rake calculator section in the FAQ.
 This opens up a short explanation of the rake information and then a place to figure out the rake for four different games.